5T33Z0/OC-Little-Translated/14_Quirks/README.md

 |ThirdPartyDrives||||
 |XhciPortLimit***|(x)|(x)|(x)|(x)

-`*` `CustomSMBIOSGuid`: Enable for Dell or Sony VAIO</br>
+`°` `AppleXcpmCfgLock`: Not needed if you can disable CFGLock in BIOS `*` `CustomSMBIOSGuid`: Enable for Dell or Sony VAIO</br>
 `**` `LapicKernelPanic`: Enable for HP Systems</br>
 `***` `XhciPortLimit`: Disable for macOS 11.3 and newer – create a USB Port Map instead!